nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. TA requests to <ins>list students (UC08)</ins>.
-2. TA deletes a specific student in the list.
+2. TA requests to delete a specific student in the list.
 3. TAssist deletes the student.

     Use case ends.